robertpatel28/Book-Sales-Management-System/README.md

 🔍 Search Interface
 --
-**Choose a book from a dropdown to view its average sale price.
+*Choose a book from a dropdown to view its average sale price.

-**View all past transactions associated with the selected book.
+*View all past transactions associated with the selected book.

 📊 Display Interface
+--

-Displays a complete table of all book transactions stored in the database.
+* Displays a complete table of all book transactions stored in the database.

 🖥️ Dashboard
+--

-Acts as the main navigation window.
+* Acts as the main navigation window.

-Launches the Purchase, Search, and Display modules from one place.
+* Launches the Purchase, Search, and Display modules from one place.

 🧠 Technologies Used
+--
-Python 3.x
+* Python 3.x

-PyQt6
+* PyQt6

-MySQL (via PyMySQL)
+* MySQL (via PyMySQL)

-Object-Oriented Programming (OOP)
+* Object-Oriented Programming (OOP)

-pyuic6 (UI conversion from .ui XML files)
+* pyuic6 (UI conversion from .ui XML files)